Are you planning a move anytime soon? If so, you won’t want to skip these critical steps to making your move smooth and easy.

 13. Complete your rooms

 Do several assessments of a room before considering it “done”.
 After you have finished one room, including removing all packed boxes, taking down any mirrors/picture frames, removing extension cords, nightlights, hangers, window treatments, etc., close the door and notify everyone assisting with the move that a closed door indicates the room is done.
-Place a sticky note on the door if it helps.back to menu ↑
+Place a sticky note on the door explaining that it is completed, if it helps.back to menu ↑

 14. Move-Out and Move-In Cleaning Supplies